anominos/AdventOfCode/2024/README.md

 ### Part 2

 edit part 1 to be a function returning true if a path exists. binary search on number of bytes to find answer.

+## Day 19

+285/178

+`lru_cache(maxsize=None)` those who know

+### Part 1

+define function `isPossible(s: string)` which says whether `s` can be made from our base patterns.

+Base case: true if `s` is empty string

+Recursive case: for each base pattern, if `s` starts with that pattern, remove that pattern from the front of s and check `isPossible(that substring of s)`.
+If any recursive calls are true, return true, otherwise return false.

+### Part 2

+define function `count(s: string)` similar to `isPossible`.

+Base case: 1 if `s` is empty string

+Recursive case: sum of all `count(substring)` for each substring made by removing a base pattern from the front. this should be 0 if no substrings can be made.

+use memoization.